Williz4/theme-clock/README.md

 # theme-clock
-A simple clock designed by HTML and CSS and Javascript for the clock's functionality
+A simple clock designed by HTML and CSS for the structure of the site.
+While Javascript is used for the clock's functionality.